Dark lord

-In fiction and mythology, a dark lord (sometimes capitalized as Dark Lord or referred to as an Evil Overlord, Evil Emperor etc. depending on the work) is an antagonistic archetype, acting as the pinnacle of villainy and evil within a typically heroic narrative.
+In fiction and mythology, a dark lord (sometimes capitalized as Dark Lord or referred to as an evil overlord or evil emperor) is an antagonistic archetype, acting as the pinnacle of villainy and evil within a typically heroic narrative.

 Description

-The term and similar concepts enjoy widespread popularity as a stock character and a generic villainous moniker in fantasy and related genres as well as in literary analysis of such works.
+The term and similar concepts enjoy widespread popularity as a stock character and a villainous moniker in fantasy and related genres as well as in literary analysis of such works.
 As the name implies, a dark lord is characterized as a given setting's embodiment of evil, darkness, or death (either metatextually or as literal figure within a work's mythopoeia) in a position of immense power, most often as a leader or emperor with a variety of minions and/or lesser villains at their disposal to influence their conflict against a heroic protagonist in a primarily indirect way, though they may additionally be depicted as wielding great physical or magical capabilities should a hero ever confront them personally.

 There is a wealth of literary, folkloric, and theological precedent for the idea of a dark lord, including the Celtic Balor, the Christian Lucifer, (known in Latin as the Princeps Tenebrarum, the Prince of Darkness in Milton's Paradise Lost) and various other chthonic figures or evil kings and sorcerers.
-The concept was developed throughout the nineteenth century with characters such as Wagner's Alberich or Stoker's Dracula, before crystalizing in 1954 with the character of Sauron in Tolkien's epic fantasy novel The Lord of the Rings, from which the archetype most often takes its name.
-Later The Silmarillion would focus on the character of Morgoth, of whom Sauron was the principal lieutenant and then successor, while the science fantasy Star Wars saga and other works would further popularize and diversify the concept with antagonists such as Darth Sidious, Darkseid, or Lord Voldemort.
+The concept was developed throughout the nineteenth century with characters such as Richard Wagner's Alberich or Bram Stoker's Count Dracula, before crystalizing in 1954 with the character of Sauron in J. R. R. Tolkien's epic fantasy novel The Lord of the Rings, from which the archetype most often takes its name.
+Later The Silmarillion would focus on the character of Morgoth, of whom Sauron was the principal lieutenant and then successor, while other works would further popularize and diversify the concept with antagonists such as Darkseid in the DC Universe, Emperor Palpatine in the science fantasy Star Wars saga, or Lord Voldemort in the Harry Potter series.
 More recent works sometimes also move away from the archetype's mythic origins in favour of historical allusions to infamous conquerors and dictators such as Julius Caesar or Adolf Hitler.

 Characteristics

 Dark lord figures are characterized by aspirations to power and identification with some fundamental force of evil or chaos, such as a devil or antichrist figure.
 The Encyclopedia of Fantasy notes that common features of a dark lord character include being "already defeated but not destroyed aeons before" and engaging in "wounding of the land" or other rituals of desecration.

-Japanese media often features an equivalent of this archetype called a "demon king" (魔王, maō), drawing from analogous figures in local religion and folklore.
+Japanese media often features an equivalent of this archetype called a "demon king" (魔王, maō), drawing from analogous figures in religion and folklore.

 Philip Pullman noted that the dark lord archetype in literature can often reflect the belief "that evil in the real world is usually embodied in a single person and requires a high position to be effective" and that this contrasts with Hannah Arendt's notion of the banality of evil.